ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 #### Verify the SMS

-You will receive an SMS with information similar to the following for a successful appointment reservation.
+You will receive an SMS with information similar to the following for a successful reservation.

 ```
 Dear John Doe, your appointment has been accepted at grand oak community hospital.
 Appointment No: 1